 Student records are stored in the main office of Cherry Hill Seminary in Columbia, S.C.
-Records are maintained electronically, as well as in hard copy.
+Records are maintained electronically, as well as transcripts from other schools in hard copy.
 Both on-site and off-site electronic backups are maintained.
-The Executive Director, the Academic Dean and the Dean of Students are the only staff members with access to confidential records.
+The Executive Director, the Academic Dean and the Student Services Manager are the only staff members with access to confidential records.